-Kathleen O’Day Wynne, 25th premier of Ontario 2013–18, community activist, mediator, teacher, politician (born 21 May 1953 in Toronto, ON).
+Kathleen O’Day Wynne, 25th premier of Ontario 2013–18, member of provincial parliament 2003–18, school trustee, community activist, mediator, teacher (born 21 May 1953 in Toronto, ON).
 The skills of a mediator, coupled with a strong sense of will, propelled Kathleen Wynne’s political career, making her Ontario’s first woman premier and Canada’s first openly gay head of government.

 Childhood and Teen Years